PhotonQuantum/OPLSS25-Notes/paige.typ

   _such that_

   - $f compose id_X = f = id_Y compose f$

+    #definition[Normally we don't differentiate left and right identity.
+There was one particular notion that did, but then they were shown to be equivalent.]

     #note[Normally we don't differentiate left and right identity.
 There was one particular notion that did, but then they were shown to be equivalent.]
   - for any $f: X -> Y, g: Y -> Z, h: Z -> A$,